Skip to main content

 Q4: What is the biggest risk in managing remote healthcare teams?

 Data security.
 A breach involving protected health information triggers mandatory HHS notification, potential fines ($100–$50,000 per violation), and reputational damage.
-Mitigate this with proper technical safeguards, HIPAA training, ongoing monitoring, and working with providers that maintain HIPAA-compliant infrastructure.
+Mitigate this with proper technical safeguards, HIPAA training, ongoing monitoring, and working with providers that maintain HIPAA-aware infrastructure.
 The second biggest risk is quality degradation due to insufficient management oversight.

 Q5: How much can we save with remote healthcare staffing?